lukearmstrong/lukearmstrong.co.uk/_posts/2020-06-23-rename-master-branch-in-git.md

 ### Troubleshooting

+#### Errors from git

-I did this for a repository hosted on BitBucket, using the web interface, and received this error the next time I did a fetch.
+I renamed the `master` branch to `main` for a repository hosted on BitBucket, using the web interface, and received this error the next time I did a fetch.

 ```
 # (refs/remotes/origin/HEAD has become dangling)